Artemiy7/ticket/README.md

 <h3 align="left">Ticket app that creates pdf ticket with Qr-code for concerts, trains and other occasions</h3>
+<h3 align="left">!
+The project is not yet completed and still is in the development phase !</h3>
 <h3 align="left">Languages and Tools:</h3>

 <h3 align="left">Spring Boot, Spring Cloud, Hibernate Jpa, Lombok, MySql.</h3>